 Twin’s charts, charts of triplets, quintuplets, etc., are great ways to deepen our understanding of how Human Design actually functions in the real-time, real lives of human beings.

-Our design is a description of our core energy and how it will function for the current life.
-Our design shows us what our best tools are for applying that core energy, including how to choose appropriately, where our greatest strengths are, and what we will likely be drawn to.
-All of these are intended to assist us with carrying out the life plan through how we focus and what we focus on, through our personal creative style, how we connect to others, how we find our place in the world, and how we find meaning and fulfillment; in other words, how to create the highest expression of our purpose.
-Our human design is, above all, a design that is intended to serve our continuing evolution.
+Our Design is a description of our energy is meant to flow and how it will function for the current life.
+Our Design shows us our best tools for applying our energy, including how to choose appropriately, where our greatest strengths are, and what we will likely be drawn to.
+All of these are intended to assist us with carrying out the life plan through how we focus and what we focus on, through our personal creative style, how we connect to others, how we find our place in the world, and how we find meaning and fulfillment.
+In other words, how to emobdy the highest expression of our purpose.
+Our Human Design is, above all, a Design that is intended to serve our continuing evolution.

 I want to bring attention to a crucial piece of information: C-section births, such as the fraternal twins experienced, are forced births.
-The soul’s timing for when to come into the world is completely undermined, and the patterns of heredity that unfold over generations in the charts of families are broken.
+The soul’s timing for when to come into the world may be undermined, and the patterns of heredity that unfold over generations in the charts of families lose their similarity.
 Michel Gauquelin (1928-1991), a French psychologist and astrologer, studied the impact of forced birth times on heredity.
-He noted that planetary heredity was greater between siblings than between unrelated children, and between parents and their children, when births were natural.
+He noted that planetary heredity was greater between siblings than between unrelated children, and between parents and their children when births were natural.
 With his wife Francoise, also a psychologist, he conducted rigorous research over a period of thirty years that demonstrated that certain astrological phenomena held true to a high degree of statistical validity.

-The skewing of the design chart that happens with forced birth times creates an unintended redirection for how the soul will accomplish its intentions, as it impacts the intended placement of the planets.
+Forced birth times can create an unintended redirection for how the soul will accomplish its intentions, as it impacts the placement of the planets.
 Each planet has its own frequency, its own archetype, and its own evolutionary journey; hence, the importance of its pre-planned position in the chart.
-The cosmic heredity that we depended on to guide us and give us specific tools is taken from us in the forced birth of a C-section.
-It’s like having one’s foundation dissolve beneath your feet, or the bridge collapse just as you’re getting on.
-We have to find new ground, and another way to get to where we are going.
+The planetary information that we depended on to guide us and give us specific tools is taken from us with a C-section.
+We have to find another way to get to where we are going.
 I wonder if Fraternal Twin #2’s screaming for the first six months of his life was related to his anger over having to force his soul’s plan and overall journey (trajectory) into an energy outfit that does not reflect or support his original intentions for his life.
 And perhaps Fraternal Twin #1’s frequent displays of anger attest to that as well, even if unconsciously.

 For the record, I am not issuing any judgments about C-sections.
 I recognize that they can be necessary to save lives.
 It is also possible that the soul knew a forced birth was likely, and chose that situation for the growth it would catalyze.